well-in-that-case/ovtable/README.md

   - Direct table behavior isn't modified in any way.
 You can replace every table in a large codebase, and it'll be compatible.
     - The only change is a metatable which, by default, only modifies garbage collection to clean the internal tables.
   - ovtable has some neat functions, such as getting a field by insertion index, that put it above many other implementations.
+  - ovtable allows you to take full control of the steering wheel using _optional optimizations_, see the end of this readme!

 - Extendable:
   - ovtable exposes almost every facet of implementation to the user.